Group applications

 What hunters should know about group applications

 Group applications allow you and your friends and family to apply together.
 A group application makes it possible for every member of the group to obtain a permit.
 If the application is not successful, however, then no one in the group will obtain a permit.
+There may be only up to four hunters — including resident and nonresidents — when applying in a group.
 For more information about group applications, read Utah Admin.
 Rule R657-62-7 and R657-62-19.

-• If you have a group code and want to join a group application, log into the application and select "Join Group" on the species selection page.
+• If you have a group code and want to join a group application, log into the application, select your species on the "Species Selection" page and then enter your group code on the "Hunt Selection" page.

 • To determine how many points a group has in the drawing, group members have their points averaged and then rounded down.
 For example: Suppose two hunters are applying as a group and one member has seven bonus points and the other member has two.
 Their points will be averaged, 4.5, and then rounded down to four.